${\rm G}_2$-instantons on generalised Kummer constructions: Review of --manifolds

-In particular, every non-degenerate $3$--form $\phi$ on a $7$--dimensional vector space naturally induces an inner product and an orientation.
-As an aside we should point out here that non-degenerate $3$--forms form one of two open orbits of $\GL(7)$ in $\Lambda^3 (\R^7)^*$.
-For $\phi$ in the other open orbit, the above formula yields an indefinite metric of signature $(3,4)$.
+that any element of $\GL(7)$ which preserves $\phi_0$ also preserves the standard inner product $g_{\R^7}$ and the standard volume form $\vol_{\R^7}$ on $\R^7$.
+Therefore, $\rG_2$ is a subgroup of $\SO(7)$.
+In particular, every non-degenerate $3$--form $\phi$ on a $7$--dimensional vector space induces an inner product and an orientation on this vector space.
+As an aside, we should point out here that non-degenerate $3$--forms constitute one of two open orbits of $\GL(7)$ in $\Lambda^3 (\R^7)^*$.
+For $\phi$ in the other open orbit, the analogue of equation~\eqref{eq:gphi} yields an indefinite metric of signature $(3,4)$.
 In particular, if we take $u=v$ to be a light-like vector, then $i(u)\phi$ is not a symplectic form on $\R^7/\<u\>$.

-A \emph{$\rG_2$--manifold} is $7$--manifold equipped with a torsion-free $\rG_2$--structure, i.e., a reduction of the structure group of $TY$ from $\GL(7)$ to $\rG_2$ with vanishing intrinsic torsion.
-From the above it is clear that a $\rG_2$--structure on $Y$ is equivalent to a $3$--form $\phi$ on $Y$, which is non-degenerate at every point of $Y$.
-The condition to be torsion-free means that $\phi$ is parallel with respect to the Levi--Civita connection associated with the metric induced by $\phi$.
-This can also be understood as follows.
-Let $\sP\subset\Omega^3(Y)$ denote the subspace of all non-degenerate $3$--forms $\phi$.
-Then there is a \emph{non-linear} map $\Theta\co \sP \to \Omega^4(Y)$ defined by
+From the above discussion it is clear that a non-degenerate $3$--form $\phi$ on $Y$ is equivalent to a reduction of the structure group of $TY$ from $\GL(7)$ to $\rG_2$, that is, a $\rG_2$--structure.
+Moreover, $\phi$ induces a Riemannian metric $g_\phi$ and an orientation on $Y$.
+The intrinsic torsion of the $\rG_2$--structure corresponding to $\phi$ can be identified with $\nabla_{g_\phi} \phi$.